hackerW1/PortsCanner/README.md

 ![Screenshot from 2021-05-25 11-12-36](https://user-images.githubusercontent.com/70388641/119445339-42bf6080-bd4a-11eb-9aab-a4630153a0ff.png)

+## Note

-Remember It will only work with IP not with DNS.
+It will only work with IP not with DNS.

+In Windows It will not clear the screen befor showing the banner.

+Mainly made for Linux.

 # Description